Towards Active Synthetic Data Generation for Finetuning Language Models: Introduction

 To facilitate productive learning, this work studies how we can effectively cater to the state of the student model and guide synthetic data generation by a teacher LLM via prompting~\citep{mitra2024orca, liu2024evolving, luo2023wizardmath}.
 This results in an iterative scheme, where the updated student can be reused to guide further teacher-generated samples~(\Cref{fig:headline}).
 Prior work has considered this paradigm by prioritizing incorrect student answers~\citep{lee2024llm2llm} and using \llmasajudge{} scoring~\citep{jiang2023lion}, but they do not draw upon the vast active learning and data selection literature.
 Instead, this paper advocates for the generation of data that are conditioned on samples that have been prioritized by an active learning algorithm.
 The resulting dataset enables more effective and data efficient finetuning of the SLM student model (see~\Cref{sec:results} for evidence supporting this claim).

-Our work makes the following contributions: \begin{itemize} \item We provide a benchmark study for iterative synthetic data generation rooted in prior work on active learning and data selection.
-We carefully compare to static dataset generation---identical to uniform random sampling of prompts---to show improvements in data efficiency. \item We compare a range of methods for selecting samples for synthetic data generation, including those that favour uncertainty, diversity, or difficult/easy samples.
-We conclude that simple methods rooted in active learning, such as using the loss of the student's own prediction~\citep{settles2008analysis} are the most data efficient.
-In contrast, expensive and popular methods based on using an LLM to judge the difficulty and quality of data, i.e. \llmasajudge{}~\citep{zheng2023judging, jiang2023lion}, underperform simpler and more general active learning alternatives. \item We show that synthetic data generation is to a certain extent ``steerable''; the properties of the teacher generated synthetic data resemble those of the data selected by the student.
-For example, if the student selects ``difficult'' data---with a high loss---then the teacher also generates ``difficult'' data in aggregate. \end{itemize}
+Our work makes the following contributions: \begin{itemize} \item We provide a \boldblue{benchmark study for iterative synthetic data generation rooted in prior work on active learning and data selection, and compare to static synthetic dataset generation}.
+We show improvements in data efficiency when comparing to generating a single large synthetic instruction dataset, which is a typical approach to student post-training~\citep{mitra2024orca, luo2023wizardmath}. \item We compare a range of methods for selecting samples for seeding synthetic data generation, including those that favour uncertainty, diversity, or difficulty.
+We conclude that \boldblue{simple methods rooted in active learning, such as using the loss of the student's own prediction are most data efficient.} In contrast, expensive and contemporary methods that use an LLM to judge the difficulty and quality of data, i.e. \llmasajudge{}~\citep{zheng2023judging, jiang2023lion}, surprisingly underperform when compared to simpler alternatives. \item We show that synthetic data generation is, to a certain extent, steerable: \boldblue{properties of teacher-generated synthetic data resemble those used to seed the generation process.} If the student selects challenging data---measured as samples that induce high student loss---the teacher generates data with correspondingly high loss on average.
+Given this relationship, and the fact that recent, specialised, LLM-based strategies often fall short, we argue that research in selection strategies is a fruitful and underexplored avenue for advancing the performance of small language models. \end{itemize}